Overview

 International Climate Advocacy

-The annual United Nations Intergovernmental Climate Conference is always a critical moment to accelerate global climate commitments.
-We also attended the UNFCCC Conference of Parties (COP28) and shared CIMB’s climate journey and insights in various forums and Supported BNM and the Securities Commission Malaysia in profiling sustainable finance in Malaysia at COP28
+We attend the annual UNFCCC Conference of Parties (COP).
+At COP28, we shared CIMB’s climate journey and insights in various forums and supported BNM and the Securities Commission Malaysia in profiling sustainable finance in Malaysia.

-As members of international and local working groups and our work with regulators and industry, we advocate for countries and companies to strengthen emission reduction plans to achieve Net Zero in line with the Paris Agreement and put in place enabling policy measures.
+As members of international and local working groups and through our work with regulators and industry, we advocate for national and company level emission reduction plans to achieve net zero in line with the Paris Agreement, enabled by policy measures.
 We also actively engage with a range of Non-Governmental Organisations (NGOs) to both learn from and contribute to our collective sustainability journey.

 We advocate for climate action by working closely with industry partners and regulatory bodies to encourage broader adoption and alignment to the ambitions of the Paris Agreement.
 These include: